 I had never heard the story about Holding Bread then.

 After Dad died, but before cancer, life was chaotic.
-I was fighting multiples fires from many angles all at once.
+I was fighting multiple fires from many angles all at once.
 I clearly remember driving home from work on a county highway and suddenly experiencing vertigo.
 I turned off on a side road and sat there, reeling.
 What was happening?
 Suddenly I had the physical feeling of floating on my back in a sun-warmed pool, one of my favorite feelings.
 I heard God tell me to relax and float.
 I don’t know how long I sat there, but eventually the vertigo left and I finished my commute home.
 Holding Bread.

 For me, holding bread can be as simple as things that remind me of moments of peace and joy – warm memories, thoughts of people I love, a glowing candle, kneading dough, playing piano, walking in fresh air, my dog.
 But Holding Bread is much more than that.
 Daily Bread.
 I have it and you have it and it’ll be there tomorrow.